EiffelWebFramework/cypress/consumer/twitter_tutorial/Readme.md

 # Introduction to Twitter's API

-This tutorial will show you how to use Twitter API using EiffelWeb.
+This tutorial will show you, step by step, how to use Twitter API using EiffelWeb and Oauth Cypress API wihtout using a high level API.
+Finally we will introduce an Eiffel Twitter API.

 First we will learn how to authenticate with Twitter
 * [Twitter Authentication](./auth/Readme.md)